Afro–Puerto Ricans: Royal Decree of Graces of 1815

 The Royal Decree of Graces of 1815 was intended to encourage Spaniards and later other Europeans to settle and populate the colonies of Cuba and Puerto Rico.
 The decree encouraged the use of slave labor to revive agriculture and attract new settlers.
 The new agricultural class immigrating from other countries of Europe used slave labor in large numbers, and harsh treatment was frequent.
-The slaves resisted -from the early 1820s until 1868, a series of slave uprisings occurred on the island; the last was known as the Grito de Lares.
+The slaves resisted—from the early 1820s until 1868, a series of slave uprisings occurred on the island; the last was known as the Grito de Lares.

 In July 1821, for instance, the slave Marcos Xiorro planned and conspired to lead a slave revolt against the sugar plantation owners and the Spanish Colonial government.
 Although the conspiracy was suppressed, Xiorro achieved legendary status among the slaves, and is part of Puerto Rico's heroic folklore.

 The 1834 Royal Census of Puerto Rico established that 11% of the population were slaves, 35% were colored freemen (also known as free people of color in French colonies, meaning free mixed-race/black people), and 54% were white.
-In the following decade, the number of the slave population increased more than tenfold to 258,000, the result mostly of increased importation to meet the demand for labor on sugar plantations.

 In 1836, the names and descriptions of slaves who had escaped, and details of their ownership were reported in the Gaceta de Puerto Rico.
 If an African presumed to be a slave was captured and arrested, the information was published.

 Planters became nervous because of the large number of slaves; they ordered restrictions, particularly on their movements outside a plantation.
-Rose Clemente, a 21st-century black Puerto Rican columnist, wrote, "Until 1846, Blacks on the island had to carry a notebook (Libreta system) to move around the island, like the passbook system in apartheid South Africa."
+Rose Clemente, a 21st-century black Puerto Rican columnist, wrote: "Until 1846, Blacks on the island had to carry a notebook (Libreta system) to move around the island, like the passbook system in apartheid South Africa."

 After the successful slave rebellion against the French in Saint-Domingue (Haiti) in 1803, establishing a new republic, the Spanish Crown became fearful that the "Criollos" (native born) of Puerto Rico and Cuba, her last two remaining possessions, might follow suit.
 The Spanish government issued the Royal Decree of Graces of 1815 to attract European immigrants from non-Spanish countries to populate the island, believing that these new immigrants would be more loyal to Spain than the mixed-race Criollos.
 However, they did not expect the new immigrants to racially intermarry, as they did, and to identify completely with their new homeland.
 By 1850, most of the former Spanish possessions in the Americans had achieved independence.